blog

 Prepare Your Indoor Orchid-Growing Space

 Prepare your indoor space by cleaning your orchid growing area by washing the windows to fully take advantage of natural sunlight.
 As a precaution against disease, disinfect the growing area.
-If you grow under lights, autumn is a good time to change out your lights.
-Check timers, alarms and any other automated systems you have in place.
+Autumn is a good time to change your lights if you grow under lights.
+Check timers, alarms, and any other automated systems you have in place.

 TIP: If you grow your orchids under lights, every month until the spring equinox, turn the timer to your light so that your orchids receive one hour less of light.